I understand you have a new release out called Enchanting the Beast. Can you tell us a little bit about your fabulous new book?

 Where did you get your idea for this particular book?

-What are your favorite historical research books and why?
+What are your favorite fantasy research books, and why?

 Which character did you like writing about the most, and why?